isaidthat/minecraft_chatbot/README.md

 # minecraft chatbot plugin
-allows you to talk to a google AI model from minecraft chat
+allows you to talk to any google AI model from minecraft chat

 ## commands
 - /chat <your_prompt> - talk to AI